fyrkov/refcards/AWS/EC2.md

 The URL for this is `http://169.254.169.254/latest/meta-data/` \
 This is reachable only from EC2 instances, e.g. curl from within a EC2.

-For example, when a role is attached to a EC2 instance, in fact the instance fetches short lived credentials from the `http://169.254.169.254/latest/meta-data/iam/security-credentials/{role_name}`
+For example, when a role is attached to a EC2 instance, in fact the instance fetches short-lived credentials from the `http://169.254.169.254/latest/meta-data/iam/security-credentials/{role_name}`

 #### EC2 Root Device Volumes
 EC2 can start with: